madcato/iOS-Boilerplate/README.md

 ## Localization helpers

 ### LocalizedString

 Use class **LocalizedString** to handle localizations in models and view models.

     let label = LocalizedString(label: "main_name")
     uiLabel <= label

 ### LocalizedLabel

 This class inherits from UILabel.
 Use this class to auto localize the text of a label loaded from a UIStoryboard.
 Create a UILabel control in yout Interface Builder, then change the field "Custom class" from UILabel to LocalizedLabel, and set in the "text" field the identifier of the label to be translated.

+## Architecture

+Don't use a mainstream architecture because of 'everyone do it'.

+One methodology to make different parts of your app indepdendent from each other y to use a **ReducerCenter**.

+## Reducer architecture

+- **ReducerCenter.shared** is a singleton where each object that want to reduce some operation (called intents), must registered.
+Any code that want a reduction of an operation, must create an object of an **Intent** subclass, initialize it and pass it to the **ReducerCenter.shared.reduce(operation: any Intent)** method.
+- **Intent** Any struct that represent an operation to be reduced must implement this interface.
+Intents are only a way to make independent some clases: doesn't represent only to a user action, system event, notification.
+It can represent anything that must be reduced to other state.
+- **Reducer** Any object that want to behave as a reducer of intents must implement this interface.
+Then it must implement the **reduce** method and be registered in the **ReducerCenter**.

+---
+title: Reducer architecture diagram
+---
+classDiagram
+  ReducerCenter o-- Reducer
+  Intent <|-- ConcreteIntent1
+  Intent <|-- ConcreteIntent2
+  Reducer <|-- ConcreteReducer1
+  Reducer <|-- ConcreteReducer2
+  ConcreteReducer1 ..> ConcreteIntent1
+  ConcreteReducer2 ..> ConcreteIntent2
+  class ReducerCenter {
+    reduce(any Intent)
+    registry(any Intent, any Reducer)
+  }
+  class Reducer {
+    reduce(any Intent)
+  }
+  class ConcreteIntent1 {
+    value anyValue
+  }
+  class ConcreteIntent2 {
+    String anyString
+    Int anyInt
+  }